-I don’t know about you, but I have been hard pressed to get away from the DNA test commercials for the holidays.
-They even followed me to Europe, which I have say surprised me when I saw the first commercial in my hotel room.
+I don’t know about you, but I have been hard pressed to get away from the DNA test commercials.
+They even followed me to Europe, which I have say surprised me when I saw the first commercial in my hotel room!
 Although, you have to admit, for a lot of us a DNA test is an intriguing gift.

 Many American want to know “who they are” or at least “where they came from.”
 These tests do market to the side of our curiosity but finding those relatives and people you did not know about is the best surprise ever in my opinion.
 So, you want to spread that cheer around?
 What do you need to know before purchasing that test for a loved one?

 Can your relative spit into the collection vial?